wp-plugins/schreikasten/readme.txt

 3. Page to set the API KEY to use Akismet.
 4. Page to mannage comments.
 See the __Schreikasten__ option in the Comments item at the left menu.
 5. Page to edit a comment.
 6. Page to mannage blocked PCs.
-Read the messages sended from a specific PC even i they are from different users.
-Look the date at the right wich indicates when the user PC would be unblock, and the items to block it forever or enable it now.
+Read the messages sended from a specific PC even if they are from different users.
+Look the date at the right wich indicates when the user PC would be unlock, and the items to lock it forever or enable it now.
 7. Tracking system to read comments from one user.

 == Changelog ==